You’re here for breastfeeding tips, but I need to share a quick story with you first:

 The latter was me.

 I spent hours researching ways to make me produce more milk (and help me fill out a D-cup).
 Here’s what I came up with:

 I mentioned breastfeeding wasn’t easy for me, right?
 It was a hard go right from the beginning.
 When I was told by a doctor that “not all women were meant to be cows” I nearly gave up.
-Instead I spent hours researching, days in discomfort (mastitis, thrush, engorgement, cracked and blistered nipples are no joke, friends), and months breastfeeding.
-So far, I’ve breastfed for a total of 5 years and 3 months, and I’m still going strong!!!!!
+Instead, I spent hours researching breastfeeding tips, spent days in discomfort (mastitis, thrush, engorgement, cracked and blistered nipples are no joke, friends), and months breastfeeding.
+I ended up breastfeeding for a total of 6 years.
 My breasts may never be the same (in other words, they may never look like they don’t appear in a copy of “National Geographic”), but my choice to breastfeed was the best one that I could have made for myself and my babies.